 Debunking the Myths of Clinical Research

-Myth: Clinical Trial Participants Aren’t Treated Fairly
+Myth: clinical research study Participants Aren’t Treated Fairly

-Myth: Clinical Trials Are Dangerous
+Myth: Clinical Research Studies Are Dangerous

-Myth: You Can’t Withdraw Once a Trial Is Underway
+Myth: You Can’t Withdraw Once a trial Is Underway

 Some potential trial participants worry that they may find themselves “locked in” during a trial – even if they wish to withdraw after initially volunteering.
 In reality, participants are free to withdraw at any time.
 An informed consent process at the beginning of each trial outlines this right.
 This process helps you understand your rights as a participant, including the right to leave at any time.
 Participant advocates have studied and optimized informed consent practices for decades, ensuring that participants know their rights throughout the trial process.
 Finally, if you decide to withdraw from a trial, you will still receive careful care from a medical team, who will continue to monitor you to determine if you experience any adverse effects after withdrawing.